About Us & Our Comps

 Here they are.
 Please be aware that, in matters outside those directly covered by the rules, the Committee’s decision should be considered final.

-Jaz Flowers graduated from the University of Ballarat Musical Theatre course in 2008 and has consistently garnered roles in several productions to critical acclaim.
+Jaz Flowers (Weekends 2 & 4) graduated from the University of Ballarat Musical Theatre course in 2008 and has consistently garnered roles in several productions to critical acclaim.
 Most notably, Jaz won the lead role of Tracy Turnblad in the multi award-winning production of Dainty Entertainment’s Hairspray for which she won a Sydney Theatre Award for Best Performance by an Actress in a Musical and received a Helpmann Award nomination for Best Female Actor in a Musical.
 Jaz’s theatre credits also include the female lead roles in David Atkins’ Hot Shoe Shuffle, Cabaret, Shane Warne the Musical, and Fame The Musical.
 Jaz has presented our Anthem at the NRL State-of-Origin as well as the Australian Open grand final at Rod Laver Arena and appeared on The Voice in which she won a spot on Grammy Award-winning Keith Urban’s vocal team.
 Jaz moved to London in 2014 and performed on London’s West End as well as having a lead role in a Proms production of Kiss Me Kate.
 Returning home, Jaz scored a Sydney Theatre Award nomination for her lead role in Heathers, the Musical and, more recently, starred as Oz in Ben Elton’s We Will Rock You.
-In 2017 Jaz took over her mums dance school of 47 years “Vicki’s Dancing Academy” and revamped it into Jaz Flowers Performing Arts, where she achieved great success over 6 years.
-Jaz has since closed JFPA to be a full time mum, but is looking forward to her new journey as an adjudicator.
+In 2017 Jaz took over her mum’s dance school of 47 years “Vicki’s Dancing Academy” and revamped it into Jaz Flowers Performing Arts, where she achieved great success.
+Our Scholarship Adjudicator in 2023, we welcome Jaz back for a full roster in 2024.